natancox/stardog-docs/src/docs/spring.html.md

 Binary releases are available on the [Github release page](https://github.com/clarkparsia/stardog-spring/releases).

+As of 2.1.3, Stardog-Spring and Stardog-Spring-Batch can both be retrieved from Maven central:

+*   `com.complexible.stardog:stardog-spring:2.1.3`
+*   `com.complexible.stardog:stardog-spring-batch:2.1.3`

 ## Overview

 Spring for Stardog makes it possible to rapidly build Stardog-backed applications with the Spring Framework.
 As with many other parts of Spring, Stardog's Spring